Experimental demonstration of entanglement pumping with bosonic logical qubits

-\textit{Combined EP and ED on logical qubits.-} Equipped with the gates designed for logical qubits, we experimentally combine EP and ED methods to protect entanglement between two indirectly connected nodes.
-The experimental procedure, depicted in Fig.~\ref{fig:fig4}(a), incorporates two relaxation periods: $\tau_1$ before encoding, which allows for the introduction of logical errors, and $\tau_2$ after encoding, which enables the occurrence of correctable single-photon-loss errors.
-Figure~\ref{fig:fig4}(b) presents a comprehensive analysis of the fidelity improvements achieved through various EP and ED strategies under different error scenarios ($\tau_{1,2}$).
-In the absence of intentionally introduced errors $(\tau_1=0, \tau_2=0)$, ED alone improves fidelity, primarily by mitigating single-photon-loss errors inherent to the first round of EP, which prepares the initial ELQs.
-Conversely, the EP iteration reduces fidelity.
+Equipped with the gates designed for logical qubits, we experimentally combine EP and ED methods to protect entanglement between two indirectly connected nodes.
+The experimental procedure, depicted in Fig.~\ref{fig:fig4}(a), incorporates two relaxation periods: $\tau_1$ before encoding, which allows for the introduction of {errors within the code space}, and $\tau_2$ after encoding, which enables the occurrence of single-photon-loss errors {and two-photon-loss errors.} Figure~\ref{fig:fig4}(b) presents a comprehensive analysis of the fidelity improvements achieved through various EP and ED strategies under different error scenarios ($\tau_{1,2}$).
+In the absence of intentionally introduced errors $(\tau_1=0, \tau_2=0)$, ED alone improves fidelity, primarily by mitigating single-photon-loss errors from the state preparation process.
+Conversely, the implementation of EP reduces fidelity.
 Interestingly, the simultaneous application of ED and EP yields a fidelity comparable to that obtained with ED alone.
 This can be attributed to the longer gate times associated with EP, which introduce additional single-photon-loss errors that can subsequently be compensated by ED.

 When relaxation is introduced only after encoding $(\tau_1=0, \tau_2=\mathrm{10~\mu s})$, single-photon loss becomes the dominant source of error.
-In this case, the changes in fidelity are similar to those observed when no errors are intentionally introduced.
-When relaxation is applied only before encoding $(\tau_1=6~\mathrm{\mu s}, \tau_2=0)$, the errors are mostly non-correctable.
-Thus, both ED and EP can independently enhance fidelity, with their combination leading to an even more pronounced improvement.
-Finally, the effects of EP and ED are most evident when relaxations are introduced both before and after the encoding stage $(\tau_1=6~\mathrm{\mu s},\, \tau_2=10~\mathrm{\mu s})$.
+In this case, the changes in fidelity are similar to those observed when no errors are intentionally introduced. {In contrast, when relaxation is introduced only before encoding $(\tau_1=6~\mathrm{\mu s}, \tau_2=0)$, the decay of the communication qubits leads to $\ket{0_L}\ket{0_L}$ in the cavities, and this logical error can be detected by EP.
+However, due to single-photon-loss errors and measurement errors introduced during the $5.9~\mu$s EP process, the improvement achieved by EP in this case is not significant in the experiment.
+We simulate the effect of introducing this relaxation process (characterized by $\tau_1$), as shown in Supplemental Material~\cite{supplement}, and find that the benefit of EP becomes more evident as $\tau_1$ increases.
+When both EP and ED are applied, EP mitigates logical-space errors, while ED compensates for single-photon-loss errors arising from state preparation and the EP process.
+Thus, both ED and EP can independently enhance the fidelity by mitigating different types of errors, and their combination leads to an even more pronounced improvement.}